bipin-Alt/Number-Guessing-Game/README.md

 ## How to Play
 1. Open the game in your browser.
 2. Enter a number between 1 and 100 in the input field.
-3. The game will tell you whether your guess is too high, too low, or correct.
-4. If your input is out of range or invalid, a warning message will appear.
+3. If your input is out of range or invalid, a warning message will appear and automatically vanishes in 3 seconds.

 ## Technologies Used
 - HTML